dr-joe-wirth/phantasm/docker_build_files/README.md

     singularity exec phantasm_latest.sif phantasm help

+Additional help on any given task (see [section 3](#3-running-phantasm) for available tasks) can be obtained with one of the following commands:

+    docker run jwirth/phantasm:latest phantasm <task> --help

+    singularity exec phantasm_latest.sif phantasm <task> --help

 ## 2.2.
 Excluding specific taxa from phylogenomic analyses (optional)
 It is possible to exclude specific taxa from the refined phylogeny using the flag `-E` or `--exclude_taxa`.
 To do so, create a file containing exactly one NCBI Taxonomy id per line in the directory where you call PHANTASM.
 The excluded ids can represent any taxonomic rank (eg. species, genus, family, etc.).
 This feature is only relevant when using [option 1](#31-option-1-unknown-reference-genomes-and-unknown-phylogenetic-markers) or [option 2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers).
 This feature is largely experimental and should be used with caution.